0xrushi/alexa-notify-important-emails/README.md

 ## Setting up alexa_remote_control.sh (secrets.yaml)

 The alexa request is based on https://github.com/walthowd/ha-alexa-tts, There is a minor change make sure to add these https://github.com/rushic24/ha-alexa-tts/commit/e9b145a01c0792b82076554579fc46e6b60a3347 if you want to try that script.
-I have aleady included that in this repo.
+I have already included that in this repo.

 Add your login credentials to the `homeassistant/secrets.yaml` file, with the keys alexa_email and alexa_password.
 I have kept a template to make those changes.